BayesianBoi/cds-visual/assignments/assignment 3/README.md

 ## Discussion
 ### Key points
 The model achieved an overall accuracy of 84%, which is good given the task of document classification based on visual appearance alone.
-I have seen other multi-modal approaches that reached a similar accuracy.
+I have seen others use multi-modal approaches that reached a similar accuracy.
 The confusion matrix indicates that most classes are predicted well.

 ### Loss curve
 The training and validation loss curves show that the model converged well.
 Initially, the validation loss decreased alongside the training loss, which is a good indication that the model was learning effectively.
 After a few epochs, the validation loss began to stabilize, suggesting that the model had learned the important features for classification and was no longer improving significantly.
-There is no significant sign of overfitting as the validation loss does not increase substantially.
+There is no significant sign of overfitting as the validation loss does not increase by a lot.

 ## Limitations and possible steps
 ### Limitations